shuhuiluo/fastnum/doc/LIB.md

 This occurs and signals invalid-operation if:

 - an operand to an operation is [`NaN`].
-- an attempt is made to add [`+Infinity`] to [`-Infinity`] during an addition or subtraction operation.
+- an attempt is made to add [`+Infinity`] to [`-Infinity`] during an [addition] or [subtraction] operation.
 - an attempt is made to multiply `0` by [`±Infinity`].
 - an attempt is made to divide either [`+Infinity`] or [`-Infinity`] by either [`+Infinity`] or [`-Infinity`].
-- the divisor for a remainder operation is zero.
+- the divisor for a [remainder] operation is zero.
-- the dividend for a remainder operation is [`±Infinity`].
+- the dividend for a [remainder] operation is [`±Infinity`].
-- either operand of the `quantize` operation is infinite.
+- either operand of the [quantize] operation is infinite.
-- the operand of the `ln` or the `log10` operation is less than zero.
+- the operand of any [logarithm function] is less than zero.
-- the operand of the `square-root` operation has a negative sign and a non-zero coefficient.
+- the operand of the [square-root] operation has a negative sign and a non-zero coefficient.
-- both operands of the power operation are zero, or if the first operand is less than zero and the second operand doesn't have an integral value or is infinite.
+- both operands of the [power] operation are zero, or if the first operand is less than zero and the second operand doesn't have an integral value or is infinite.

 ```